conceitedengineering/Compostable-Research/README.md

 # Compostable-Research
-Reaserach for Precious Plastics class Spring19
+Research for Precious Plastics class Spring19

 # Definition
-A Biobased polymer derived from the biomass or issued from monomers derived from the biomass and which, at some stage in its processing into finished products, can be shaped by flow.
+A Bio-based polymer derived from the biomass or issued from monomers derived from the biomass and which, at some stage in its processing into finished products, can be shaped by flow.
 According to [International Union of Pure and Applied Chemistry](https://en.wikipedia.org/wiki/International_Union_of_Pure_and_Applied_Chemistry)